OpenCQRS/OpenCQRS/README.md

 _Work in progress_

-## Upcoming features for version 7.0.0

-The following features are going to be implemented before the release of version 7.0.0:

-- Custom handlers/services per command/query/notification
+## Roadmap

+### OpenCQRS 7.0.0

 - Caching queries with Memory/Redis
 - Message bus integration with Azure Service Bus/RabbitMQ
+- Event Sourcing with Cosmos DB

+### OpenCQRS 7.1.0

 - More extensions for domain events and event entities in the Entity Framework Core store provider
 - Get domain events and event entities as IAsyncEnumerable in the Entity Framework Core store provider
-- Event Sourcing with Cosmos DB
 - Custom table names for EntityFrameworkCore store provider
+- Custom handlers/services per command/query/notification

 ## Full Documentation